-There were no other fees billed by Baker Tilly Virchow Krause, LLP during the last two fiscal years for products and services provided.
+There were no other fees billed by Baker Tilly Virchow Krause, LLP or Dale Matheson Carr-Hilton Labonte LLP during the last two fiscal years for products and services provided.

 The Board of Directors selects our independent public accountant, establishes procedures for monitoring and submitting information or complaints related to accounting, internal controls or auditing matters, engages outside advisors, and makes decisions related to funding the outside auditory and non-auditory advisors.